gematik/techblog/_posts/2024-11-19-maintain-legacy-system.markdown

 ## How Does a Legacy System Occur?

-Let's assume there is a product called "Prod.".
+Let's assume there is a product called "Prod".
 The development phase is exciting, and then the "maintenance" phase begins.
 After extensive bug fixing and some optimizations, the software is accepted by the customer.
 Occasional bug fixes are still possible.
 Then comes a long quiet phase.
 The customers use the software, and the developers focus on other projects.

 This quiet phase can last for several years.
 During this time, new techniques in the programming language have been established, and the gap between the version of “Prod” and the current state of the technology grows larger.
 The old code is no longer elegant and often feels outdated.
 The company's operating systems have likely been updated to the latest versions.
 Tests might have been moved to new computers, but the operating system on the new machine is no longer Windows, it changes to Linux.
 Half of the tests run no longer.
 No one has the time to address these issues.
 Gradually, the legacy system begins to deteriorate.